tadvaas/blog/Untrap Your iPhone: Regain Control and Focus.md

 Emails are another form of attention theft.
 Let’s declutter and streamline your inbox.

 - In your email settings, create a folder called **Ads**.
-- Filter all emails containing the word "**unsubscribe**" to go directly to this folder.
+- Filter all emails containing the word "**unsubscribe**" in the body to go directly to this folder.
 - Ensure these emails **skip your inbox** and are automatically **marked as read**.

 Promotional emails are subtle traps—they’re designed to sell you something, even if it’s not immediate.
 By filtering them out, you avoid constant exposure to adverts and create a calmer inbox experience.